 Sportsmanship in Durham Public Schools

+Durham Public Schools (DPS) athletic programs provide an educationally-based environment for student-athletes to grow and develop as young adults.
+These programs aim to teach student-athletes life lessons through sports.
 This commitment includes but is not limited to fair play, ethical behavior and integrity.
-Sportsmanship is defined as those qualities, which characterize generosity and genuine concern for others on and off the playing field.
+Sportsmanship is defined as those qualities which characterize generosity and genuine concern for others on and off the playing field.

 These include the following:

 - Play fair; take the victory without gloating or the loss or defeat without complaint.